 Larson’s words remain strikingly relevant two years later, in the wake of a global resurgence of COVID.
 The uncertainty surrounding the novel coronavirus, which is yet incurable, has helped fuel an influx of medical misinformation and false healthcare reports.
 Unfortunately, these types of dangerous falsehoods can, and do, spread like wildfire, negatively impacting public health as a result.

 Misinformation about the coronavirus serves to greatly undermine efforts to encourage social distancing and the wearing of masks in public spaces.
 While more research is needed, there seems to be a direct correlation between medical misinformation and poor health.
-For the sake of improved public health, medical professionals thus are obligated to help quell the spread of misinformation, by any means necessary.
-Start by doing some research of your own to counter misleading or harmful medical advice with factual claims and clear-cut data.
+For the sake of improved public health, medical professionals are thus obligated to help quell the spread of misinformation by any means necessary.
+Start by researching your own to counter misleading or harmful medical advice with factual claims and clear-cut data.

 Going Head-to-Head with ‘Dr. Google’

 Although medical misinformation may appear to be solely a contemporary issue, where “Dr. Google” reigns supreme, the medical community has been battling false news for more than a century.
 Today, many of the exaggerated claims made by so-called medical professionals under the guise of medical advice seem almost ludicrous.
 But make no mistake, the perceived threats may have seemed very real at the time.